pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 In this minor release, we continue our work on refactoring the code base to embrace the asynchronous programming model using **async/await**.
 All this would not have been possible without our awesome contributors and their dedication to CLI for Microsoft 365.
 Just have a look at the [list](https://github.com/pnp/cli-microsoft365/issues/3618) to get a feeling of the amount of work already done and what is left.

 We've also taken the first steps to refactor our codebase to centralize the shared code in util functions.
-This refactor will bring a performance boost to the tool as well as allows easier integration and testing.
+This refactor will bring a performance boost to the tool as well as allow easier integration and testing.
 Check out the [related issue](https://github.com/pnp/cli-microsoft365/issues/4531) to go over the details.

 ### What else